1958 Arizona Wildcats baseball team

 The 1958 Arizona Wildcats baseball team represented the University of Arizona in the 1958 NCAA University Division baseball season.
 The Wildcats played their home games at UA Field.
 The team was coached by Frank Sancet in his 9th year at Arizona.

-The Wildcats won the District VI Playoff to advanced to the College World Series, where they were defeated by the Southern California Trojans.
+The Wildcats won the District VI Playoff to advance to the College World Series, where they were defeated by the USC Trojans.